dansasser/astro-ssr-spa/README.md

 -  [Why Astro DTS](#-Why-Choose-This-Template)

 ### **Key Features**
+Explore the full list of features below and see examples on our [official website](https://astro-ssr-spa.org/#features).

 -  **Astro Single-Page Application Template**: This template leverages [Astro](https://astro.build/) for building a [single-page application](https://github.com/dansasser/astro-ssr-spa) with server-side rendering (SSR) capabilities, ensuring a fast and optimized user experience.